raynaluzier/vsphere-go-sdk/docs/vm.md

 ## ConvertOvfaToVmx
-** Requires the OVFTool be installed on the machine who's executing the conversion commands. **
+**Requires the OVFTool be installed on the machine that's executing the conversion commands.**

 Takes in the path (inputPath) to the OVA or OVF file to be converted and the output path where the resulting VMX and associated files should be placed.
 The input can be a local path or URL.

 Ensure local paths are escaped properly (ex: 'C:\\\lab\\\file.vmx').

-** Note: If conversion process is being executed on a Windows-based machine, "cmd" and "/c" must be included in the list of command or the process will fail.

 #### Inputs
 | Name       | Description                                                                     | Type     | Required |